-The Support and Prevention Team has been commissioned to deliver a number of resilience group work programmes to secondary schools/colleges across Leeds.
+The Health & Wellbeing Support and Prevention Team, Leeds City Council has been commissioned to deliver a number of resilience group work programmes to targeted secondary schools/colleges across Leeds.

 What does the programme involve?

-The programme is based on a 10 session programme, which includes one-one support combined with an 8 session group work programme, which is designed to be delivered for 2 hours each week.
+The programme is a group work programme consisting of 8 sessions, which are designed to be delivered for 1 hour each week.

-The programme is based on the Young Minds Academic Resilience model and Boing Boings Academic Resilience Approach.
-Both focus on five key areas of resilience (Belonging, Core, Coping, Learning and Basic) which incorporate a number of issue based topics such as alcohol, peer pressure, social media, body image and abusive relationships.
+The programme is based on the Young Minds Academic Resilience model which focuses on five key areas of resilience (Belonging, Core, Coping, Learning and Basic) which incorporate a number of issue based topics such as alcohol, peer pressure, social media, body image and abusive relationships.

 Who is the programme aimed at?